waleed-alfaifi/100-days-of-code/rounds/r1-log.md

 **Thoughts**: I think I should'nt have used CSS grid for positioning elements inside the card.
 I felt like I complicated things unnecessarily just because I was very obssesed with making the card responsive.

 **Link(s) to work**: [30DayOfCSS - Challenge 1 - Day 2](https://github.com/waleed-alfaifi/30DaysOfCSS/commit/ef04e59b9542e7a7bdeb467924e1b7e1bcca97f1)

+---

+### Day 3: June 2, 2020

+**Today's Progress**: Finished challenge 1 (three cards) of the 30DaysOfCSS challenge.

+**Thoughts**: The `box-sizing` property in CSS is well known and I have seen it a lot previously.
+Yet, I missed setting it to the value `border-box` for all elements to avoid increasing width when adding padding.
+This caused weird behavior since I was using the same width and height as the example I was copying but they didn't look the same.
+That was because of the extra padding :smile:.

+**Link(s) to work**: [30DayOfCSS - Challenge 1 - Day 3](https://github.com/waleed-alfaifi/30DaysOfCSS/commit/24d45f68cc47fded7bbf260cc7b86b699590a94b)